Frequently Asked Questions

 How can I donate to ISS Australia?

-You can donate to ISS Australia by completing a Membership/Donation form and sending it to us, or by calling the National Office on 03 9614 8755.
+You can donate to ISS Australia by completing a Membership/Donation form and sending it to us, or by calling the Victorian Office on 03 9614 8755.

 All donations are tax deductible, and go directly to support the provision of services to clients in Australia.